River people: Life along Asia's key waterways

 Phan Sokhen has been growing spring onions for 5 years in Siem Reap.
 She is benefiting from the assistance from iDE Cambodia, making her crops abundant.
 Eighty percent of the villagers grow spring onions, and most of them have been provided technical assistance by iDE.

-Sokhen said she has been trained in the use of hose systems and planting technical advice from the organization.
+Sokhen said she has been trained in the use of micro irrigation and planting technical advice from the organization.

-“This new hose system saves a lot of time and can be watered by just turning off the light switch.
+“This new spray tube irrigation saves a lot of time and can be watered by just turning off the light switch.
 Then the water will flow by itself,” she said.

 Kevin Robbins of iDE said healthy and disease-free seedling is crucial for the success of crop production.
-CSmart has helped them select the local healthy seed that is more tolerant to climate and pests and diseases.
+CSmart has helped farmers to conserve the local healthy seed that is more tolerant to climate and pests and diseases.

 “We teach farmers to put organic matter and compost back into the soil and apply practices that increase soil carbon and feed soil microorganisms,” said Robbins.

-He said that farmers are taught to use biological control agents like copper or sulfur compounds that use helpful fungi or bacteria to control pests before using traditional pesticides.
+He said that farmers are taught to use Integrated Pest Management Practices, an environmentally friendly approach to crop production and protection, including biological control methods like horticulture soap, and oil, copper or sulfur compounds and biological control agents using beneficial fungi or bacteria to control pests.

 With new mindsets, practices, services, and technologies, farmers in Cambodia may be able to adopt a clean approach to their agriculture production.